DarjaBalasheva/fullstack-ivkhk/README.md

-# Multimedia lõputöö site.
+# Multimedia website of the thesis.
 Fullstack
 <img src="https://github.com/DarjaBalasheva/fullstack-ivkhk/actions/workflows/my_workflow.yml/badge.svg">

 This project was developed as part of an educational internship at IVKHK Kutsehariduskeskus.
 The project is a website for searching and viewing graduation projects of multimedia students.
 Additionally, a MySQL database was created to store data, along with a script for automatically recording project information into the database.
 The project was wrote in Python.